web-platform-tests/wpt/url/README.md

+These tests are for browsers, but the data for `a-element.html`, `url-constructor.html`, and `a-element-xhtml.xhtml` is in `urltestdata.json` and can be re-used by non-browser implementations.
-The test for browsers is `a-element.html`.
-The reusable format is `urltestdata.json`, which contains a JSON array of comments as strings and test cases as objects.
+This file contains a JSON array of comments as strings and test cases as objects.
 The keys for each test case are:

 * `base`: an absolute URL as a string whose [parsing] without a base of its own should succeed.